Matias Nielsen

 Matias Nielsen (born 28 July 1999) is a speedway rider from Denmark.

 Speedway career

 Nielsen came to prominence in 2019 when he won the silver medal at the Danish Under 21 Individual Speedway Championship.
-The following season he repeated the success and also won a silver medal at both the 2020 Team Speedway Junior European Championship and the 2020 Team Speedway Junior World Championship.
+The following season, he repeated the success and also won a silver medal at both the 2020 Team Speedway Junior European Championship and the 2020 Team Speedway Junior World Championship.

-In 2022, he won his second European Junior Championship silver medal and rode for Ostrów in Poland and Esbjerg in Denmark.
+In 2022, Nielsen won his second European Junior Championship silver medal and rode for Ostrów in Poland and Esbjerg in Denmark.
 In 2023, he helped Esbjerg Vikings win the Danish League.